scala/scala/spec/11-annotations.md

     ```

   * `@throws(<classlit>)` A Java compiler checks that a program contains handlers for checked exceptions
-    by analyzing which checked exceptions can result from execution of a method or
+    by analyzing which checked exceptions can result from the execution of a method or
     constructor.
 For each checked exception which is a possible result, the
     `throws`
     clause for the method or constructor must mention the class of that exception